irvinlim/es2017-lambda-boilerplate/README.md

 npm run test
 ```

-The test runner used is [Jest](https://github.com/facebook/jest) (with [Jasmine](https://jasmine.github.io)).
 All files in the `test/` directory which end with `.test.js` will be interpreted as a test suite.
+A sample unit test is provided under [test/example.test.js](https://github.com/irvinlim/es2017-lambda-boilerplate/blob/master/test/example.test.js) to get you started.

-This also requires Docker to be installed on your host; see the [docs for docker-lambda](https://github.com/lambci/docker-lambda) for more instructions.
+The test runner used is [Jest](https://github.com/facebook/jest) (with [Jasmine](https://jasmine.github.io)).
+Using docker-lambda also requires Docker to be installed on your host; see the [docs for docker-lambda](https://github.com/lambci/docker-lambda) for more instructions.

 ### Specification tests